GoogleCloudPlatform/cloud-run-mesh/README.md

 For workloads in k8s to communicate with the CloudRun service we need to create few Istio configurations.

-This step will be replaced by auto-registration (WIP):
+This step will be replaced by auto-registration (WIP), but is currently required:

 ```shell
 export SNI_GATE_IP=$(kubectl -n istio-system get service internal-hgate -o jsonpath='{.status.loadBalancer.ingress[0].ip}')